yusefmosiah/Choir.chat/docs/levels/level1.md

 Message Submission follows fractional quantum anharmonic energy principles.
 The required stake follows E(n) = (2n+1)^(α/2) + (K₀λ)^(α/(m+1)), where α, K₀, and m reflect the thread's history and network position.
 Each message generates a unique hash and carries its quantized energy contribution to the thread.

 Approval Processing drives state evolution through three possible outcomes.
-In the case of rejection, both the anharmonic coefficient K₀ and the fractional parameter α are adjusted—with K₀ increasing to reflect recent refusals, and α decreasing slightly to capture the memory of this rejection.
-The system recalculates P₀ using our FQAHO-based formula.
+In the case of rejection, model parameters are adjusted to reflect recent refusals and to capture the memory of this rejection.
+The system recalculates pricing using our formula.
 For split decisions, energy divides between treasury and thread based on voter distribution while parameters adjust proportionally.
-When approved, energy distributes to approvers while the fractional parameter α decreases slightly, enhancing non-local effects.
+When approved, energy distributes to approvers while parameters are adjusted to enhance effects.
 The author joins as a co-author, and all parameters recalibrate according to the updated thread characteristics.

 Dynamic Parameter Evolution follows principles of fractional quantum mechanics.
 The fractional parameter α evolves to reflect thread maturity and quality, decreasing from 2 toward 1 as threads develop memory and non-local interactions.
 The anharmonic coefficient K₀ responds primarily to recent approval/refusal patterns, while maintaining sensitivity to the fractional parameter.
 The potential order m increases with citation count and co-author network complexity, reflecting deepening interactions.